MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 The **Timeline** tab provides a calendar view of dependencies.
 The Timeline view is in Beta.
 The Timeline view helps answering the following questions:

 - *What is the sequence of dependencies within the time window.*
-- *What are all the deliverable dependencies against within the three month time window for a given team?*
+- *What are all the deliverable dependencies against within the three-month time window for a given team?*

 > [!IMPORTANT]
 > In order for the Timeline to show meaningful data, you must have assigned the dependent work items to Iteration Paths, and the Iteration Paths must have start and end dates assigned.